spryker/spryker-docs/docs/pbc/all/discount-management/manage-via-glue-api/add-items-with-discounts-to-guest-carts.md

 ## Add items to a guest cart

-To add items to a guest cart, send the request:
+To add items to a guest cart, send the following request:

 ***
 `POST` **/guest-cart-items**